 Dr Janet Lee, BA (Hons) Sociology 1976

 I’m a professor of Women, Gender, and Sexuality Studies at Oregon State University in the USA, where I teach courses on gender and feminism.
 My research focuses on early 20th century social and literary histories.
 I would love to connect with fellow classmates from the 1970s!
-Contact me on: firstname.lastname@example.org and oregonstate.edu.
+Contact me at firstname.lastname@example.org.

 Rajesh Hiremath, Diploma Industrial Economics 1975